grafana/mimir/docs/sources/operating/deploying-the-monitoring-mixin/dashboards/object-store.md

 # Object store

-This dashboard shows an overview on all the activity and operations on the object storage, run by any Mimir service.
+This dashboard shows an overview on all the activity and operations on the object storage, run by any Mimir component.

 ## Example